ds4dm/ZERO/docs/support_files/NashLCP.rst

   Nashsol(0) = model->getVarByName("x_0").get(GRB_DoubleAttr_X); // This is 28.271028
   Nashsol(1) = model->getVarByName("x_1").get(GRB_DoubleAttr_X); // This is 27.803728

-  auto nashResp1 = Nash.Respond(0, Nashsol);
+  auto nashResp1 = Nash.respond(0, Nashsol);
-  auto nashResp2 = Nash.Respond(1, Nashsol);
+  auto nashResp2 = Nash.respond(1, Nashsol);

   cout<<nashResp1->getVarByName("y_0").get(GRB_DoubleAttr_X)<<endl; // Should print 28.271028
   cout<<nashResp2->getVarByName("y_0").get(GRB_DoubleAttr_X)<<endl; // Should print 27.803728

 One can, thus check that the values match the solution values obtained earlier.
-If only does not want the individual ``GRBModel`` handles, but just want to confirm either that the problem is solved or to provide a player with profitable deviation, one can just use :py:func:`Game::NashGame::isSolved` function as follow.
+If only does not want the individual ``GRBModel`` handles, but just want to confirm either that the problem is solved or to provide a player with profitable deviation, one can just use :cpp:func:`Game::NashGame::isSolved` function as follow.

 .. code-block:: c